Diagnostic Radiology

 Research and Investigation

 We feel that participation in research is a crucial component of residency training.
-While four years is a relatively short time to become a competent clinical radiologist and to receive board certification, it is also clear to us that participation in research enhances critical thinking and results in a more well-rounded physician.
-While we strongly encourage scholarly pursuits, our formal requirement is that each resident prepare at least one case report, abstract, or paper suitable for publication, and a QI/QA project during their four years of training.
-In practice, most residents do significantly more than this and some have prepared and published numerous papers and projects.
+While four years is a relatively short time to become a competent clinical radiologist and to receive board certification, it is also clear to us that participation in research during residency enhances critical thinking and results in a more well-rounded physician.
+Our formal requirement is that each resident prepare three projects in their four years of training, at least one of which should be a paper suitable for publication, while the other two may be papers or significant QI/PI projects.

-Norwalk Hospital has an Interdisciplinary Research Committee overseeing and coordinating projects involving various departments.
-In addition, we have a network research advisor, a hospital-wide research coordinator, a biostatistician, and other support staff as needed.
+-Access to an Interdisciplinary Research Committee, a network research advisor, a comprehensive hospital-wide research coordinator, a proficient biostatistician, and a robust support team.

 Salary and Program Benefits